These are all extinctions because of global warming.

 On the computer.

-I understand So I d I don't watch videos or anything like that on the I don't even think to do that.
+So I don't watch videos or anything like that.

 Well, the minute my kids were on the school bus, I was there in my bathrobe watching it.

-And I was just watching it and I was just I was excited, disappointed, and thrilled by all of the candidates.
+And I was just watching it, and I was just, I was excited, disappointed, and thrilled by all of the candidates.

-And I hate to be so brutal in saying that, but they really are a Clinton Mafia follower.
+And I hate to be so brutal in saying that, but they really are a Clinton mafia follower.

-There is a reason why they are called the Clinton News Network.
+There's a reason why they are called the Clinton News Network.

 Yes.

-They were absolutely uh formatted to not get to the issues of what the Republican Party stands for.
+They were absolutely formatted to not get to the issues of what the Republican Party stands for.

-I think that CNN kind of looks at the Republicans like a stepchild would look like would look at the No, it's not that it's really not that.
+I think that CNN kind of looks at the Republicans like a stepchild would look at.

-As like a stepparent would.
+As like a step parent would.

 You know what I mean?